ovae/reminder/README.md

 * Install make

 * Open a terminal of your choice.
-Change in the JstreamWriter directory and enter the following command:
+Change in the reminder directory and enter the following command:
 ```
 	$> make